 If you’re looking for something a little lighter or more casual, check out our guide to the best Sonoma wineries with a wine and food pairing.

-Sonoma Wineries with Restaurants (Updated June 26, 2020)
+Sonoma Wineries with Restaurants (Updated October 18, 2021)

 Known for their four acres of sensory gardens—there are seven parcels total and several of them grow a wide range of produce tended to by master culinary gardener Tucker Taylor—it’s no surprise that Kendall-Jackson has a robust Wine & Food Pairing that can totally take the place of lunch.
 Diners are seated at a private table and just like a restaurant, a server brings out each of the four dishes course-by-course with a wine pairing to match.
 Executive Chef Justin Wangler changes the menu seasonally, but past dishes have included Liberty duck sausage with mushrooms and ham hock and pumpkin soup.
 The meal always ends with a French delicacy, canelés de Bordeaux, for dessert.
-If you prefer to dine al fresco, get tickets to Kendall-Jackson’s epic Farm-to-Table Dinner Series, hosted amongst the gardens on several dates each summer.
-Reservations required with a maximum of six guests.
+If you prefer to dine alfresco, get tickets to Kendall-Jackson’s epic Farm-to-Table Dinner Series, hosted amongst the gardens on several dates each summer.
+Reservations required for both experiences with a maximum of six guests.
 Reserve your table on OpenTable or call directly.